bcgov/EDUC-ECAS/openshift/README.md

 TODO: Modify the ecas template.
 Currently it's set to build automatically, but we want to orchestrate everything from the pipeline.

 One of my last theories to test is that the push to the Dev branch isn't triggering the webhook call

+Confirmed that the push to the dev branch wasn't triggering the webhook.
+Merged dev into Master